 Although TFLF offers voluntary internships only, successful candidates are awarded financial scholarships.
 The major costs of participation (i.e. transport, visa costs, housing, health insurance) will be covered by the sponsors of the program.
 However, some level of self-funding will be necessary to participate in the program.

-Following the success of the first three editions, the U.S. Embassy in Warsaw and the British Embassy in Warsaw joined TFLF as partners.
-Both Embassies have awarded TFLF a grant to cover some of the costs of our scholars (such as plane tickets and accommodation in Washington D.C. and London) and will also assist TFLF in developing a series of appointments and meetings with the government officials for the scholars.
+Following the success of the first editions, the U.S. Embassy in Warsaw and the British Embassy in Warsaw joined TFLF as partners.
+Both Embassies have awarded TFLF a grant to cover some of the costs of our scholars (such as, plane tickets and accommodation in Washington D.C. and London) and will also assist TFLF in developing a series of appointments and meetings with the government officials for the scholars.

 The typical internship will require the interns to work Monday-Friday.
 Generally, interns are expected to report to work at 9 a.m. and work at least until 5 p.m., however interns will find their schedule varies depending on their assignments.
-As part of the program, we will arrange “out of the office” meetings for the interns with representatives of a select number of private companies, public institutions, think-tanks and professional services organisations.
+As part of the program, we will arrange “out of the office” meetings for the interns with representatives of a select number of private companies, public institutions, international organizations, think-tanks, and professional services organisations.

 Please join us on 1 March 2023 at 7 PM (CET) to learn more about the Transatlantic Internship Program and the 2023 recruitment process.
 Hear directly from our alumni who will be happy to answer any questions you may have!